 - The UN Environment Programme launched the Methane Alert and Response System (MARS) – a public database of global methane leaks detected by satellite.
 This will be a critical tool to help governments and companies detect and then rapidly mitigate leaks in their infrastructure.

 - The MARS project complements the OGCI-led work with GHGSat which uses satellite monitoring and engagement with local operators to identify and mitigate methane leaks.
 The project started in 2021 and will soon share the findings.

 Meanwhile, the oil and gas industry pressed ahead with a number of joint efforts to cut methane emissions.

-- The Oil and Gas Climate Initiative (OGCI) Aiming for Zero Methane Emissions Initiative now has over 60 signatories and supporters, including the world’s biggest oil and gas producers and service companies.
+- The Oil and Gas Climate Initiative (OGCI)’s Aiming for Zero Methane Emissions Initiative now has over 60 signatories and supporters, including the world’s biggest oil and gas producers and service companies.

-- Aiming for Zero complements and amplifies the work of other industry-wide methane initiatives including the Methane Guiding Principles and the Oil & Gas Methane Partnership 2.0.
+- Aiming for Zero complements and amplifies the work of other industry-wide methane initiatives, including Methane Guiding Principles and the Oil & Gas Methane Partnership 2.0.